 Salary and Employment

-According to PayScale, informatics nurses can earn between $56,372 and $97,367 annually with a median salary of $75,939.
+According to PayScale, informatics nurses can earn between $56,372 and $97,367 annually with a median salary of $75,939, one of the highest-paying nursing specializations in the field.
 Salary can be dependent on additional degrees or certificates held, city and state of employment, experience, and the organization.

 Nursing, in general, is a field that is growing substantially.
 The Bureau of Labor Statistics projects a 16 percent growth until 2024.
-Growth is primarily due to demand for health care services- an aging population, a significantly of nurses retiring, and recent health care legislation creates a higher demand to ensure patient care needs are met.
+Growth is primarily due to demand for health care services- an aging population, a significant of nurses retiring, and recent health care legislation creating a higher demand to ensure patient care needs are met.
 Additionally, the top-paying states for registered nurses are:

 While the Bureau of Labor Statistics does not track data specifically for nurse informaticists, it does project a 21% growth for computer systems analysts as a whole.
-If there is technology, then there is the opportunity-- especially in today's health care arena.
-Nurse informaticists have an advantage in this field, as more and more organizations seek to lower cost while improving care.
+If there is technology, then there is the opportunity– especially in today’s healthcare arena.
+Nurse informaticists have an advantage in this field, as more and more organizations seek to lower costs while improving care.